Threaded: Contemporary Fiber in New England

 Threaded was a juried exhibition in partnership with SDA and the Mosesian Center for the Arts.
 It included a “Spend the Day with SDA” member event on February 15, 2020.

-The exhibit showcases SDA member artwork from Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont.
-Selected works represent the diversity of fiber arts and surface design in the New England region.
+The exhibit showcased SDA member artwork from Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont.
+Selected works represented the diversity of fiber arts and surface design in the New England region.

 February 6 – March 20, 2020

 Agusta Agustsson, Robin Bergman, Michele Bonner, Shari Boraz, Eva Camacho-Sanchez, Nancy Crasco, Judith Daniels, Rosalind Daniels, Jennifer Davies, Alexis Deise, Elizabeth Fram, Amy Genser, Ania Gilmore, Anna Kristina Gorannson, Carol Anne Grotrian, Kimberley Harding, Sarah Haskell, Karen Henderson, Roselyn Hobbs, Carol Ingram, Mary-Ellen Latino, Virginia Mahoney, Saberah Malik, Yekaterina Mokeyeva, Jennifer Lee Morrow, Kara Patrowicz, Ann Ribbens, Leslie Roth, Minna Rothman, Steffanie Schwam, Adrienne Shishko, Dianne Shullenberger, Jeanne Sisson, Adrienne Sloane, Ellen Solari, Dayna Talbot, India Tresselt, Betty Vera, and Sharon Webster.